-VISIT WWW.SLEMCO.COM OR SLEMCO'S FACEBOOK PAGE FOR UPDATES DURING uring severe weather, such as hurricanes, you can count on SLEMCO to keep you updated on the status of repairs in your service area.
-Lucky Number: 1315413000 of www.slemco.com or Slemco Facebook page for updates to weather emergencies.
+VISIT WWW.SLEMCO.COM OR SLEMCO'S FACEBOOK PAGE FOR UPDATES DURING WEATHER EMERGENCIES During severe weather, such as hurricanes, you can count on SLEMCO to keep you updated on the status of repairs in your service area.
+Lucky Number: 1315413000 SLEMCO customers who evacuate can visit the home page of www.slemco.com or Slemco Facebook page for updates to weather emergencies.
+Clicking the Emergency News link will take you to all of the latest information on SLEMCO power restoration efforts throughout the area.